mk270/whitakers-words/operational.md

 that; those (pl.); also DEMONST; that person/thing; the well known; the former;
 *
 </TT></PRE>
-<P>The asterisk means that there are other, less probable forms which have been
-trimmed, but which may be recovered by running with the TRIM parameter reset.
+The asterisk means that there are other, less probable forms which have been trimmed, but which may be recovered by running with the TRIM parameter reset.

 <PRE><TT>=>hic